MRZ code extraction from visa and passport documents using convolutional neural networks: Introduction

 \section{Introduction}

-In domains such as finance, immigration, and administration, digital copies of passports are playing an increasingly important role in identity and information verification.
+In domains such as finance, immigration and administration, digital copies of passports are playing an increasingly important role in identity and information verification and fraud detection.
 However, automatic information retrieval from passports and visas can be difficult due to non-uniform passport and visa layouts.
-Information such as the name, birth date, expiration date, and issue date appear in a variety of formats and locations on passports and visas from different issuing authorities.
+Information such as name, birth date, expiration date, and issue date appear in a variety of formats and locations on passports and visas from different issuing authorities.
 Additionally, unlike physical passports and visas which can be examined for authenticity, digital copies of these documents present a lower barrier to forgery and manipulation.
 Simple image editing software can be used to alter key details on the passport or visa for purposes of fraud.

 The Machine-Readable Zone (MRZ) on passports and visas is critical for combating both of these challenges.
-For purposes of information retrieval, the MRZ presents key information in a pre-specified format and location.
+For purposes of information verification, the MRZ presents key information in a pre-specified format and location.
+As a fraud example, some of our customers uploaded the passport image they found on the internet instead of their own documents.
+Being able to read the MRZ and compare it with the information entered by our customers thus serves as an important step in fraud detection.
 Similarly, the format of the MRZ makes it more difficult to manipulate than the rest of the passport, requiring domain knowledge and greater attention to detail.
-Locating and extracting passport and visa MRZ thus presents an important and unique challenge in computer vision.
+Locating and extracting passport and visa MRZ thus presents an important and unique application for computer vision.